The Echo Maker: Analysis

 In a review in the New York Review of Books, Margaret Atwood described the novel's "underlying sketch" as being from The Wonderful Wizard of Oz.

 Colson Whitehead, writing in The New York Times, called it a "post-911 novel .. not an elegy for How We Used to Live or a salute to Coming to Grips, but a quiet exploration of how we survive, day to day."

+In February 2022, a fan brought a copy of the book into a concert by rapper and artist Tyler, the Creator at Little Caesars Arena in Detroit.
+During the show, the rapper noticed the fan reading the book, and requested for it to be brought on stage.
+When a security guard passed the book up onto the stage, Tyler briefly read the back of the book before calling the book “trash” and making fun of the fan, encouraging other audience members to “call him names”.